russsiq/laravel-docs-ru/docs/authorization.md

 If you used the `--model` option when generating your policy via the Artisan console, it will already contain methods for the `viewAny`, `view`, `create`, `update`, `delete`, `restore`, and `forceDelete` actions.

-> {tip} All policies are resolved via the Laravel [service container](/docs/{{version}}/container), allowing you to type-hint any needed dependencies in the policy's constructor to have them automatically injected.
+> {tip} All policies are resolved via the Laravel [service container](container.md), allowing you to type-hint any needed dependencies in the policy's constructor to have them automatically injected.

 <a name="policy-responses"></a>
-### Policy Responses
+### Ответы политики

 So far, we have only examined policy methods that return simple boolean values.
 However, sometimes you may wish to return a more detailed response, including an error message.
 To do so, you may return an `Illuminate\Auth\Access\Response` instance from your policy method: